What this solves

 Different product categories often want different ranking priorities.
 Cards offers are usually conversion-driven (push the highest-converting card to the top).
 Loans offers in regulated markets need fairness-led ranking (every qualified borrower sees an offer, regardless of model preferences).
 Without per-category overrides, you’d need a separate flow per category and split traffic at the router — operationally painful and breaks Hungarian uniqueness across the slot set.Why this works

 The Score node’sstrategyOverrides[] array lets you map a candidate’s category (or productType, or channelId) to a specific RankingProfile.
-The PRIE engine reads the profile’s {conversion, recency, margin, fairness} weights, maps them to {Wp, Wr, Wi, We}, and recomputes the geometric-mean score per candidate.
+The PRIE engine reads the profile’s weights and maps them to the PRIE exponents: conversion → Wp (propensity), recency → Wr (relevance), margin → Wi (impact), fairness → We (emphasis), with optional uplift and clv exponent terms (default 0).
+It then recomputes the geometric-mean score per candidate.
 Same flow execution, three different weight regimes if you want three.
+Any other keys in weights (e.g. fatigue) are stored but ignored by the scoring math.

 The pattern